mmomtchev/exprtk.js/README.md

 # Integer types

-`ExprTk` currently supports only floating point types.
-If you can get Mr. [@ArashPartow](https://github.com/ArashPartow) to add support for integer types, releasing a compatible `ExprTk.js` will be a matter of a few hours of work.
-Adding integer support to `ExprTk` is definitely not a trivial task and I have no need for it - but I will gladly accept funding to implement it.
+Originally, `ExprTk` supports only floating point types.
+The version bundled with `ExprTk.js` has working integer support, but one should be extra careful as it internally uses `NaN` values and most built-in mathematical functions won't work correctly with integer types.